bruteforceproject/PortalEd/README.md

 - If applicable, explain how to write new tests or modify existing ones.
 - Indicate any known issues or limitations related to the tests.

+- During the testing phase of our project, we utilized NPM (Node Package Manager) for testing purposes.
+We focused on testing our frontend to ensure that each view is properly styled and functions according to our desired specifications.

 # Deployment

 (ramez)